 The major attraction inside the Cathedral, though, is a painting, the massive and hugely important tryptych "The Adoration of the Mystical Lamb" by Jan and Peter van Eyck (painted in 1432).
 Over the centuries this has been a rather active painting, having been nearly destroyed in 1566, taken to Austria by Nazis in World Ward II after it had been sent to Paris for safekeeping, one panel was stolen in 1934 and had to be replaced with a copy.
 It is now sequestered in the de Villachapel at the west end of the Cathedral and can be viewed behind glass with "walkie-talkie" style commentary in numerous languages available.
 As is often the case a charge is made to see the painting, but unlike many other paintings this does not disappoint, the figures of Adam and Eve are after all life-size (although in the 19th century they had fig-leaves painted on to hide their ludeness!).
 The painting was so impressive I bought a small cardboard version - my first religious souvenir ever, for a committed atheist impressive indeed!
 After all, this was a man who was walking around a Cathedral with a book entitled "Queen of the Damned" in his pocket!

-A little way from the Cathedral is the other Castle of Ghent, the all-but-forgotten Geraard de Duivelsteen (Gerard the Devil's Castle).
+A little way from the Cathedral is the other Castle of Gent, the all-but-forgotten Geraard de Duivelsteen (Gerard the Devil's Castle).
 It too was heavily restored in the 19th century, but unlike the work done on the Gravensteen it has made the Castle almost unrecognisable as such.
 To read as much as I can find about the history of the Duivelsteen, see Castles of Europe.

-My last stop in Ghent was Brasserie de Jacob on the Vrijdagmarkt (Friday Market Square).
+My last stop in Gent was Brasserie de Jacob on the Vrijdagmarkt (Friday Market Square).
 I had an excellent meal in the pleasant restaurant, but was most interested to read the place mat (of all things) which was as usual in English as well as Flemish and French.
 It told of Jacob van Artevelde whose statue stood outside and from whom the Brasserie took its name.
-He was the famous "Wise Man of Ghent" who allied the Flemish with the English King Edward III against the French, setting up battlelines between Catholic and Protestant realms which still are noticeable today (although mostly without the battles).
-I was also interested to note that John of Gaunt was born here (John of Ghent, of course!) - a man who had followed me and Roy around England's Castles for seven years (see Castles of England Pages, he turns up all over the place!).
+He was the famous "Wise Man of Gent" who allied the Flemish with the English King Edward III against the French, setting up battlelines between Catholic and Protestant realms which still are noticeable today (although mostly without the battles).
+I was also interested to note that John of Gaunt was born here (John of Gent, of course!) - a man who had followed me and Roy around England's Castles for seven years (see Castles of England Pages, he turns up all over the place!).
 Jacob's statue points towards England - so I followed his gesture thinking that this man was showing me the way back home.
 In fact I only got as far as my hotel.

-All in all Ghent was a superb antidote to the disappointment of Lille and the struggle I had had with the public transport in Picardy.
+All in all Gent was a superb antidote to the disappointment of Lille and the struggle I had had with the public transport in Picardy.
 So it was, on the next day, that I left much happier and headed for Brugge, a place I had been interested in visiting for ages and one which would not disappoint at all.